iceberg

 No. Each giving account is required to distribute a minimum of $100 every three years.
 We will contact you if your giving account has not met this distribution minimum.

-A giving account will be considered orphaned if the account has not generated a grant disbursement for three years and T. Rowe Price Charitable’s diligent attempts have been unsuccessful for 60 days in either locating the donor-advisor(s) or causing the donor-advisors(s) to recommend a grant.
+A giving account will be considered orphaned if the account has not generated a grant disbursement for three years and T. Rowe Price Charitable’s attempts to contact have been unsuccessful for 60 days in either locating the donor-advisor(s) or causing the donor-advisors(s) to recommend a grant.
 If the account has a named successor, then the successor shall become the primary donor-advisor.
 If the account has named charitable beneficiary organizations, then funds shall be disbursed to those beneficiaries.

 Close